-"Blazer Great.
-Blazer Proud.
-Blazer Excellent."
-The faculty and staff at Overland High School have made this mantra an unwavering expectation.
+The faculty and staff at Overland High School have made "Success for Every Student" not only a mantra, but an unwavering expectation.
 As an educational community, Overland is accredited by the North Central Association of Secondary Schools and Colleges and the Colorado State Department of Education.
-Overland High School was listed as one of Newsweek's America's Top High Schools for 2013, and The Washington Post's America's most challenging high school for 2013.
+U.S. News and World Report again listed Overland High School as one of the nation's top high schools in 2022.

-With the goal of preparing students for the demands of this new millennium, Overland offers Advanced Placement courses and Concurrent Enrollment courses in the areas of English, Social Studies, Mathematics, Science, Visual Arts, Business, World Languages, and Technology.
+With the goal of preparing students for the demands of this new millennium, Overland offers Advanced Placement courses and concurrent enrollment courses in the areas of English, Social Studies, Mathematics, Science, Visual Arts, Business, World Languages, and Technology.
 Successful completion of these offerings will meet both college-level credit and high school graduation requirements.
-Some courses are designed to lead to certifications in a content area, allowing students to receive one of three diplomas: our Cherry Creek School District Diploma, our Institute of Science and Technology Diploma, or our Achievement Diploma.
+Some courses are designed to lead to certifications in a content area, allowing students to receive one of three diplomas: our standard Cherry Creek School District Diploma, our Institute of Science and Technology Diploma, or our Achievement Diploma.

-If a student selects to pursue the Institute of Science and Technology (IST) Diploma, he or she will have the opportunity to select from the following four Career Concentrations: Arts & Technical Communications, Computer Science & Applied Mathematics, Engineering & Technical Sciences, and Health Sciences.
-For more information about the three diplomas offered on the Overland campus, please review pages 4-7.
+If a student selects to pursue the Institute of Science and Technology (IST) Diploma, he or she will have the opportunity to select from the following four Career Concentrations: Arts & Technical Communications,

+Computer Science & Applied Mathematics, Engineering & Technical Sciences, and Health Sciences.
+For more information about the three diplomas offered on the Overland campus, please review pages 3 and 4.

 The courses a student selects in high school can significantly impact his or her options for the future.
 It is our goal to help our students make informed and knowledgeable decisions regarding their high school programming.
 We encourage students to take the most rigorous courses available to ensure college success and workforce readiness.
-By creating an environment of rigor and academic excellence, our students will strive to be "Blazer Great.
-Blazer Strong.
-Blazer Excellent."
+By creating an environment of rigor and academic excellence, our students will continue to thrive making "Success for Every Student" a reality.

-Registration Procedures for the 2022-2023 school year
+Registration Procedures for the 2023-2024 school year

 This course guide contains the requirements you must meet to register for classes at both Prairie Middle School and Overland High School.
-It contains descriptions of all the courses that will be offered, and specifics on which courses will be available for the 2022-2023 school year.
-First, study the graduation requirements, college entrance requirements, Advanced Placement and Concurrent Enrollment Program information, and the recommended courses for both Prairie and/or Overland, depending on the grade level of your child.
-Then, review the course offerings and plan your own course of study.
+It contains descriptions of all the courses that will be offered, and specifics on which courses will be available for the 2023-2024 school year.
+First, study the graduation requirements, college entrance requirements, Advanced Placement Program information, and the recommended courses for both Prairie and/or Overland, depending on the grade level of your child.
+Then, review the course offerings and plan your own course of study with your parents.
 Your choice of courses should be based on graduation requirements, teacher recommendations, your interests and abilities, past achievements, and your post high school plans.
 When selecting courses, you will notice some have letters or symbols which indicate the following:

-(W) indicates weighted course credit
+(W) indicates weighted course credit,

-refers to STEM classes
+refers to STEM classes, and

-CE with GIE or designates approved concurrent enrollment courses
+CE with (a) or designates approved concurrent enrollment courses.

 It is important to note that some of the elective courses listed in this guide may not be offered if the number of students requesting the courses is insufficient.
 We ask that each student select alternate elective choices in case your first choice cannot be offered.
 Please think carefully about your course selections for next year.
 Talk to your teachers and counselor if you need advice.
-Counselors, Faculty, and Administration are available to offer assistance in your decision-making process.
+Counselors, faculty and Administration are available to offer assistance in your decision-making process.